PGY1 Pharmacy Residency

 - 3 letters of recommendation

-- Essay questions as outlined in the ASHP residency listing
+- Supplemental materials as outlined in the ASHP residency program directory

-- All application materials must be received by due date listed on ASHP residency
+- All application materials must be received via PhORCAS by due date listed on ASHP residency program directory.

-- Must have a valid pharmacy license in the state of Kansas prior to residency start date or by July 1
+- Must have a valid pharmacy license in the state of Kansas within 90 days of the start of residency.

 National matching services (NMS) code: 143313